The Alternative to RAG

 Example: Continual learning on Mistral-7B — 5 domains

-Continual learning is currently in closed beta and not available for self-serve purchase.
+Continual learning is currently in beta and not available for self-serve purchase.
 Request access if you'd like to evaluate it on your data.

 Refund Policy: If a training job fails due to a system error, your credits are automatically refunded — no action needed.
 Unused credits are non-refundable and non-transferable.
 All payments are processed securely by Stripe — we never see your card details.
 By purchasing credits, you agree to our Terms of Service.